 Consuming sugary and carbohydrate-rich items leads to the natural bacteria in the mouth breaking them down into acid.
 This acid then mixes with saliva and forms plaque that clings to the teeth.
 Over time, it wears away the enamel, causing cavities or decay.

 Sealants serve as a protective barrier for the teeth.
 They block food particles, debris, and bacteria from entering the enamel and fissures of the premolars and molars, minimising the risk of plaque and cavities.
-After receiving a dental sealant in the UK, you can maintain good and normal oral care and hygiene routines.
+After receiving a dental sealant, you can maintain good and normal oral care and hygiene routines.

 Composite resin or plastic, similar to filling materials, is most commonly used to make dental sealants.
 They are usually white or clear and match your natural teeth shade.